lUcgryy/CTF-Write-up/Hacker101CTF/Easy+Trivial/Postbook/README.md

 ![](./img/4.png)

-Flag: Can change username and password of other's account (IDOR)
+2 Flags: Can change username and password of other's account (IDOR) -> account take over (user and admin)

 ![](./img/5.png)